-After receiving his PhD at the Swedish Agricultural Sciences (SLU), Magnus came to our group in the spring of 2005 for a one year post-doc (financed by the Carl Trygger Foundation).
+After receiving his PhD at the Swedish University of Agricultural Sciences (SLU), Magnus came to our group in the spring of 2005 for a one year post-doc (financed by the Carl Trygger Foundation).
 He worked primarily with analyses of expression of the genes encoding pheromones and their receptors in intra- and interspecific matings of Neurospora.
-He is now back at SLU as an assistant professor.
+He is now back at SLU as a researcher.

-Audrius completed his PhD at the Department of Forest Mycology and Pathology, Swedish University of Agricultural Sciences, and came to the group in the summer of 2006 for a two year post-doc (financed by the Sven and Lilly Lawski foundation).
+Audrius came to the group in the summer of 2006 for a two year post-doc (financed by the Sven and Lilly Lawski foundation).
 During his post-doc developed the new project of mating-type chromosome evolution in Neurospora tetrasperma.
-In the fall of 2008 Audrius returned to the Agricultural University of Uppsala as an Assistant professor, financed by the Swedish Research Council for Environment, Agricultural Sciences and Spatial Planning (FORMAS).
+Since 2008 Audrius is a researcher at the Swedish University of Agricultural Sciences (SLU).

 Timothy Yong James